 You have very likely done excellent pieces of work in your career, only to receive unnecessary, cosmetic or downright meaningless comments for changes.
 Comments that sometimes make you scratch your head and wonder, “Really?
 Is that even necessary?”

 What we forget is that people (often more senior) just want to feel like they are adding value.
 To feel like they have done their bit.
 And, this is probably linked to the deep and fundamental human need of wanting to be appreciated.
 But, that does not mean such behaviour — well-intentioned as it may be — is useful.

-Stroking your ego
+Stroking your ego?

-The hope is that the spotting of the spelling error will make said very senior company persons feel like they have added value straightaway and therefore avoid making superfluous and unnecessary changes.
+The hope is that the spotting of the spelling error will make said very senior company persons feel like they have added value straightaway, and therefore avoid making superfluous and unnecessary changes.
 And, I can tell you from my own experiences that it works.
-What is really sad is that such tricks have to even be used.
+What is really sad is that such tricks have to even be used!

 It then takes humility and self-reflection to really check that what you are suggesting is truly beneficial.
-And, not motivated by insecurity or the need to just feel like you have contributed.
-It takes courage to ask: I am really adding value or just stroking my ego?
+That it’s not motivated by insecurity or the need to just feel like you have contributed.
+It takes courage to ask: “I am really adding value or just stroking my ego?”

 Harsha is a 1:1 coach and independent thinker based in London.
 He empowers people to find more clarity, confidence and focus in their lives — to cut through the noise, in a world so full of it.
 Harsha’s new book, Machine Ego: Tragedy of the Modern Mind, is now available in paperback and Kindle through Amazon.